RobotsWar/Plater-corpus/README.md

 * `spider_rover/` a [Spider rover robot](https://www.youmagine.com/designs/spider-rover) (without deck big parts)
 * `spidey/` comes from the [Spidey robotics platform](https://github.com/RobotsWar/Spidey)
 * `um2-extruder/` is an [Ultimaker2 extruder upgrade](https://www.youmagine.com/designs/extruder-um2-version-2)

+## Benchmark conditions

+### Plates size

+Here are build plates size that we use in the benchmark:

+* 28 x 15 cm (size of the Makerbot Replicator 2)
+* 21 x 21 cm (size of the Ultimaker2)
+* 20 x 15 cm
+* 15 x 15 cm

+### Threading

+You can use several threads for multi-core computers.
+Don't forget to include the number of thread in the benchmark if you consider publishing it.

+### Score

+The score of each benchmark is:

+* The time of execution
+* The number of plate that